Information Transmission using the Nonlinear Fourier Transform, Part II: Numerical Methods: Nonlinear Fourier Transform of Signals in Data Communications

 We may also examine the effect of time-dependent phase changes.
 The effect of linear chirp, of the form $\exp(j\omega t)$, is shown in picture Fig.~\ref{fig:sinc-lin-chirp}.
 Linear chirp results in just a shift of the discrete and continuous spectrum to the left or the right, depending on the sign of the chirp.

 It is interesting to observe the effect of a quadratic chirp.
 The locus of eigenvalues that result due to changes in the quadratic phase $q\exp(j\omega t^2)$ has been studied in \cite{klaus2003ezss} for Gaussian pulses.
-In our sinc function example, in the case that there is one discrete eigenvalue in the chirp-free case (such as when $A=4$), increasing $\omega$ will move the eigenvalue on the $j\omega$ axis upward, but then the eigenvalue move down again and is absorbed in the real axis.
-Fig.~\ref{fig:sinc-quad-chirp}(c) shows the moment before the eigenvalue is absorbed into the real axis.
-Note that the eigenvalues off the $j\omega$ axis are considered to be spurious; their number increases as the number of sample points is increased.
+In our sinc function example, in the case that there is one discrete eigenvalue in the chirp-free case (such as when $A=4$), increasing $\omega$ will move the eigenvalue on the $j\omega$ axis upward, but then the eigenvalue moves down again and is absorbed in the real axis; see Figs.~\ref{fig:sinc-quad-chirp}(a)--(b).
+Note that the eigenvalues off the $j\omega$ axis with small imaginary parts are considered to be spurious; their number increases as the number of sample points is increased.